 Parade to Cenotaph

 We march to the Cenotaph in Memorial Park Circle where another short service is held with the laying of Wreaths to honour the fallen.
-Those that are unable to march we will have use of our Legion float that holds approximately 10 people, on a first come basis.

 On Sunday, December 3rd the Transcona Legion, Branch 7 held a special ceremony at the Transcona cemetery Field of honour.
 Peter Martin organized this event on behalf of the Transcona Legion and it involved the placing of Christmas wreaths at the beginning and end of each row of tombstones as well as placing tea lights on the top of each gravestone.
 The wreaths were donated by Geoff and Regan Archambault and the tea lights were donated by the Transcona BIZ.

 In one of the attached photos Geoff is officially presenting the 1st wreath to Sharon Mortimer ( Legion President) as the volunteers who placed the lites and wreaths, look on.

 These lites and wreaths will remain in place for the month of December.

 We encourage anyone who is available to come out and see this display.